 This unit introduces the skills of academic writing by examining broad conventions.
 In this unit you will learn how to analyse assessment questions, plan and structure essays, build an academic language set, and write for the academic environment.
 To enable you to practise and apply your writing skills, you will complete individual journal pieces and an essay.
-This core unit in the University Preparation Program uses a series of micro themes to develop critical writing and research skills and to provoke interest in a range of disciplines.
+This core unit in the University Preparation Program uses a series of micro themes to develop critical writing skills and to provoke interest in a range of disciplines.
 This introductory unit will prepare you for UPP026 (Academic Writing) and Associate Degree or Bachelor Degree writing.

 |Unit name||Writing in Practice|

 |Coordinator||Mrs Lisa Amerikanos|Rory Jeffs|

 |Location||Study period||Attendance options||Available to|

 |Hobart||Semester 2||On-Campus||Domestic Domestic|

 |Launceston||Semester 2||On-Campus||Domestic Domestic|

 |Online||Semester 1||Off-Campus||Domestic Domestic|

 |Online||Semester 2||Off-Campus||Domestic Domestic Domestic|